ERGO-Code/HiGHS/README.md

 Documentation
 -------------

 Documentation is available at https://ergo-code.github.io/HiGHS/.
-Executables

 Precompiled binaries
 --------------------

-Precompiled static executables are available for a variety of platforms at: https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases
+Precompiled static executables are available for a variety of platforms at https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases

 _These binaries are provided by the Julia community and are not officially supported by the HiGHS development team.
 If you have trouble using these libraries, please open a GitHub issue and tag `@odow` in your question._